runtimeverification/k/USER_MANUAL.md

 where:

 -   process outlines are denoted by boxes with double-lined borders
--   programs are denoted by boxes with single-lined borders
+-   executables are denoted by boxes with single-lined borders
 -   inputs and outputs are denoted by words attached to lines
 -   K terms typically correspond to *programs* defined in a particular language's syntax (which are either parsed using `kparse` or executed using